welshe/Kastia-HeartBeat-Bypass-Internal-ver-63/README.md

 -Written in visual basic simple web-browser that will redirect to the checksum server '

 -Refreshs every 25 seconds to keep-alive the connection

+-You will need to launch the game independantly (via batch, command, your own launcher)